joswalt/Angular1-BareBones/README.md

 1. Run `npm install` to install app dependencies

 1. Run `npm start` to start the server and launch the app

+## Project Influences

+This project was influenced by [Dan Wahlin's Angular 2 Bare Bones Project](https://github.com/DanWahlin/Angular2-BareBones).
+If you are interested in working with Angular 2, you should check out his project as well.